Bob Thomas (reporter)

 Robert Joseph Thomas (January 26, 1922 – March 14, 2014) was an American film industry biographer and reporter who worked for the Associated Press from 1944 to 2010.

 As of 2014, he was twice listed in the Guinness World Records, for the longest career as a reporter, and for the most consecutive Academy Awards shows covered by an entertainment reporter.

 Biography

 Thomas was born in San Diego, California in 1922.
 He grew up in Los Angeles, where his father worked as a publicist for Warner Bros., Metro-Goldwyn-Mayer, Paramount Pictures, and Columbia Pictures.

 Thomas first joined the Associated Press in Los Angeles in 1943, where he aspired to be a war correspondent.
 However, he was assigned as a correspondent in Fresno, California, where he stayed for more than a year before quitting.
 He returned to the Los Angeles bureau in 1944 and was appointed as their entertainment reporter.
 He was also told to use the name "Bob Thomas" as his birth name was thought to be too formal.
-There, Thomas interviewed celebrities in activities that brought out their personalities, whether by measuring their waistlines after childbirth (as he did with Betty Grable) or testing just how tall a leading lady needed to be by kissing her himself (as he did with June Haver).
-Acclaimed as the dean of Hollywood reporters, Thomas had been writing about the film industry for the Associated Press since the days when Hollywood was run by the men who founded it: Jack L. Warner, Darryl F. Zanuck, Harry Cohn, and Louis B. Mayer.

-During his career at the AP, Thomas authored at least 30 books.
-Many in the film industry credit his 1969 biography of producer Irving G. Thalberg as sparking their interest in pursuing a career in film production.
-Other subjects also included Liberace, Joan Crawford, Marlon Brando, David O. Selznick, Walter Winchell, Bob Hope, Bing Crosby, Howard Hughes, Abbott and Costello, Ethel Merman and Walt Disney.
+During his career at the AP, Thomas authored at least 30 books, most of them biographies of prominent film industry personalities, including Irving G. Thalberg, Joan Crawford, Marlon Brando, and Walt Disney.